 Step 3: The profile will be installed and require you to restart the iPhone to apply the changes.
 After the reboot, you can go to Settings > General > Software Update to check if the software is up-to-date.

-Enter the router's IP address which you can find on the bottom or back of the Router.
+Open Safari and enter the router's IP address which you can find on the bottom or back of the router.
 You can also call the router's manufacturer for the IP address.

 Joan J. Mims is interested in researching all tips about iPhone, iPad and Android.
 He loves to share useful ideas with all users.